-Treasure Map Trails is a new company who make and sell treasure maps of towns like Leighton Buzzard.
+Treasure Map Trails is a new company who make and sell treasure maps of towns like Leighton Buzzard, Tring and Berkhamsted.
 The founder is a local dad who wanted a way of keeping the kids entertained.
-Currently there’s only a Leighton Buzzard version of the map, but there are other locations into follow soon in Hertfordshire, Buckinghamshire and Bedfordshire.
+Currently there’s the three different versions of the Treasure Map Trails, but there are other locations into follow soon in Hertfordshire, Buckinghamshire and Bedfordshire.

-We were very kindly gifted a copy of the Treasure Map Trails for Leighton Buzzard, Tring and Berkhamsted, Hemel Hempstead, St. Albans and Aylesbury but they did not see the review prior to publication and had no input it the contents.
+We were very kindly gifted a copies of the Treasure Map Trails for Leighton Buzzard, Tring and Berkhamsted, Hemel Hempstead, St. Albans and Aylesbury but they did not see the review prior to publication and had no input it the contents.

 The map is the Leighton Buzzard that we all know and love, but not as we know it!
 The street names are correct, as are some of the landmarks, but the rest of the map is beautifully illustrated.
 There are 10 squares on the map – these are where you will find the treasures.
 At the bottom of the map there are 10 images of the things that you are looking for.
 Simply try to spot the treasures and mark their location on the map.
 Simple.